-- Choose a funeral home and inform them of your plans for brain autopsy.
-This will give the funeral home an opportunity to contact us with questions and ensure that all parties understand are prepared when the time comes. - Make sure that a family member or friend knows of your intentions to donate your brain.
-Provide them with information we will give you to facilitate the donation. - Complete the "Autopsy Intent" form provided at your yearly research visits.
-This form is not a legally binding document, but it helps to keep our staff aware of your plans and to update contact information. - Carry the "Brain Donor" card that we provide to you.
-This will make others aware of your wishes.
+- Begin talking about brain donation with your family now.
+Early discussion can reduce stress at the time of death. - Choose a funeral home and inform them of your plans for brain autopsy.
+This will give the funeral home an opportunity to contact us with questions and ensure that all parties understand what will happen when the donor passes away. - Complete the "Autopsy Intent" form provided at your yearly research visits.
+This form is not a legally binding document, but it helps to keep our staff aware of your plans and to update your contact information. - •We will call you every 6 months once you can no longer make visits to our office to update the condition and to record any changes in plans.